Illinois Secure Choice is now My Illinois Savings

-Illinois Secure Choice is Illinois’ state-sponsored retirement savings program.
-Introduced in 2018, it offers private workers without access to retirement savings options a way to save money for post-work life.
-Additionally, it provides employers with a low-maintenance way to offer employees access to retirement savings at work.
+As of June 15, 2026, the state officially relaunched its state-mandated retirement program under a new name: My Illinois Savings.
+Previously introduced as Illinois Secure Choice in 2018, the program continues to offer private workers without access to retirement savings options a way to save money for post-work life.
+Additionally, it provides employers with a low-maintenance way to give employees access to workplace retirement savings.

-In our employer’s guide to Illinois Secure Choice, we’ll cover who needs to participate, the types of savings opportunities the program provides, and how there are also other options for employers to offer access to retirement savings through private plans.
+In our employer’s guide to My Illinois Savings, we’ll cover who needs to participate, the types of savings opportunities the program provides, and how there are also other options for employers to offer access to retirement savings through private plans.

 Why are state-mandated programs for retirement savings becoming popular?